 It’s a common misconception that the project quality manager or quality assurance (QA|QC) department is the only party responsible for quality on a construction project.

-However, there are numerous stakeholders that play roles in producing a quality product.
+However, there are numerous stakeholders that play roles in producing a quality production.

 Who Is Responsible for Project Quality?

-If you don’t clearly define the roles and responsibilities for your quality management program, everybody will assume that it’s someone else’s job.
+But if you don't clearly define the roles and responsibilities for your project quality standards and quality control management systems, everybody will assume that it's someone else's job.

 The fact is that quality management is an ongoing process that requires participation from the entire team, including subcontractors.
 Their roles and responsibilities should be clearly defined so they know what is expected.
 Here are some examples: